MicrosoftDocs/azure-docs/articles/hdinsight/domain-joined/apache-domain-joined-configure-using-azure-adds.md

 If you are using Network Security Groups (NSG) rules in your HDInsight subnet, you should allow the [required IPs](../hdinsight-extend-hadoop-virtual-network.md) for both Inbound and Outbound traffic.

 **To test** if your networking is set up correctly, join a windows VM to the HDInsight VNET/Subnet and ping the domain name (it should resolve to an IP), then run **ldp.exe** to access Azure AD-DS domain.
 Then **join this windows VM to the domain to confirm** that all the required RPC calls succeed between the client and server.
 You can also use **nslookup** to confirm networking access to your storage account or any external DB you might use (for example, external Hive metastore or Ranger DB).
-You should make sure that all of the [required ports](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd772723(v=ws.10)#communication-to-domain-controllers) are whitelisted in the AAD-DS subnet Network Security Group rules, if AAD-DS is secured by an NSG.
+Make sure that all of the [required ports](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd772723(v=ws.10)#communication-to-domain-controllers) are whitelisted in the AAD-DS subnet Network Security Group rules, if AAD-DS is secured by an NSG.
 If the domain joining of this windows VM is successful, then you can proceed to the next step and create ESP clusters.

 ## Create a HDInsight cluster with ESP